 I didn’t really have anyone that inspired me per say, design was just something that I felt called too.

 Where did you study?
 And what should one look for in a design program when applying to schools?

 I get this question a lot and I’m proud to say that I’m completely self-taught.
-I educated myself through the use of books and online courses and practice… a lot of practice.
+I educated myself through the use of books on graphic design and online courses and practice… a lot of practice.